 - Select the type of database; either Athena, BigQuery, Snowflake, Postgres or Redshift

 - Enter the credentials according to your type of database

 2. Define a data model

 Every chart and analysis is based on a Glean data model.
-A data model is a table (or virtual table).

 - Go to your

 Select a database connection, click on a table name, and click

 Using a SQL Query

 Each Glean data model is based on an underlying data table.
 If the data in your data isn't quite in the right format, it's possible to specify an underlying query as the basis for your data model.